opentensor/developer-docs/docs/chain-rel-notes.md

 **Also see**: [Validator bonding document section in the subtensor repo](https://github.com/opentensor/subtensor/blob/main/docs/consensus.md#validator-bonding).
 :::

+---

+## 11 June 2024: Release notes for mainnet 1.1.1

+- All the items described in the below [Release Notes for testnet 1.1.0](#28-may-2024-release-notes-for-testnet-110) are now available in the mainchain.

+---

 ## 28 May 2024: Release notes for testnet 1.1.0